keyvan-m-sadeghi/unity/README.md

 BTW, you don't need to read the whole thing, here's the algorithm in a few lines:
 1. Challenge Authority
-2. Empathize with everything and everything until you meet the authority
+2. Empathize with everything in between until you meet the authority
 3. Replace Authority with a modern system

 # Hong Kong